THE ABHYANGA RITUAL

 - Massage arms & legs with circular strokes on joints, & long, back-and-forth strokes on limbs.

-- Massage chest with small, upward, circular motions, starting on bottom of breastbone and making way up to collarbone & also around outside of breasts.
+- Massage chest with small, upward, circular motions, starting on bottom of breastbone & making way up to collarbone & also around outside of breasts.

 - Massage back as well as you can.
 You can use a downward stroke on lower back to help increase downward flow of energy.

-- Once you have massaged your entire body, let oil penetrate into skin for as long as you can & then enjoy a warm bath or shower.
+- Once you have massaged your entire body, let oil penetrate into skin for as long as you can & then enjoy a warm Coconut Milk Bath or shower.